btecu/ember-cli-bootstrap-datetimepicker/README.md

 {{bs-datetimepicker date=myDate enabledHours=enabledHours}}
 ```

-Disables/enables selection of dates in the array.
+Disables / enables selection of hours in the array, affecting all days.